TheGraphIndia/Web3-with-The-Graph-India/README.md

 # Web3-with-The-Graph-India

 Welcome to Navigating WEB3 with The Graph.
-This event is completely run by The Graph India Community and it is open to everyone who wants to participate.
+This event is completely run by The Graph India Community and Graph Advocates, it is open to everyone who wants to participate.
+Follow the instructions provided by the community to get started with the program.

+For better  communication with the The Graph India Community and members join our Telegram grp

 - ["TheGraphIndia Community" Telegram](https://t.co/2k61q3yf9W)